paperclip360/Udacity-Design-A-Game/README.md

         Used to limit the number of high scores HighScoreForms
         Returns multiple HighScoreForms
+    RankingForm
+	Representation of user and wins for ranking RankingForms
+	Returns multiple rankings for users

 Some thoughts on design...

 Game implementation is very basic.
 I hard coded a small list of words, this could be expanded or use a remote dictionary of some kind in the future, but to keep it simple I chose a few words, with no repeated letters.
+I also incorporated a cron job to send emails to users who have registered but have no logged any wins yet.
+I did this to encourage payers to play the game and move up the rankings.